-After you submit your application, a Fair Trade representative will contact and work with you to register your company for certification and, if applicable, to get your product and your proposed Fair Trade Certified packaging approved.
+After you submit your application, a Fair Trade USA representative will contact and work with you to register your product for certification and move forward with the audits.
+If your product qualifies, your representative will then work with you to get your proposed Fair Trade Certified packaging approved.

 Once certified, producers are held to exacting standards.
 Certification is a continuous process, so businesses must continue to adhere to Fair Trade USA’s standards to maintain their certification.
 Expect regular audits to ensure that your product and the production process remain in compliance with Fair Trade guidelines.

 Fair Trade USA certifies specific products, not companies or businesses, so you’ll need to complete a separate process for every product that you want to have certified.

 More than 1,400 companies have chosen Fair Trade certification to meet their sustainability goals, increase brand trust and reach more shoppers.

 “Conscious consumerism” is on the rise, and customers prefer sustainable brands.
 In recent surveys, two-thirds of all respondents and three-quarters of millennial respondents said that sustainability is a factor when they make a purchase.
 Millennials comprise 72 million consumers, making them a critical demographic for many businesses.
 However, marketing to millennials can be a challenge that requires novel strategies.

 Smart companies see a clear opportunity here, but it can be difficult to show customers that your commitment to sustainability is more than just greenwashing or a marketing push.
 Additionally, with an ever-growing amount of purchases made online – especially sales on mobile and social media – companies need to get creative about how to distinguish their products from their competitors’.